seeu-inspace/easyg/README.md

 ### <ins>Penetration Testing process</ins>

-Setup the environment:
+- Setup the environment
   - Create a dedicated folder
-- Create a `creds.txt` file
+  - Create files like `creds.txt` and `computers.txt`
+- Check that the targets are valid and owned by client

 #### <ins>1.
 Public Network Enumeration</ins>